-If you have modified any kernel class methods of the previous version or if you have added methods to kernel classes, carefully compare your changes with the changes in version 3.5.3 to see whether your changes are still necessary or appropriate.
-Review the Release Notes for each intervening version, as well as examining code in the image.
+If you have modified any kernel class methods of the previous version or if you have added methods to kernel classes, carefully compare your changes with the changes in version 3.6 to see whether your changes are still necessary or appropriate.
+Carefully review the Release Notes for each intervening version, as well as examining code in the image.